mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 Performance-wise, with WebSocket transport, CPython is [on par](http://mrjoes.github.io/2011/12/15/sockjs-bench.html) with nodejs and PyPy is much faster than both.
 For long-polling, Tornado on PyPy is approximately 1.5-2 times slower than nodejs when used with proper asynchronous libraries.
 So, given current WebSocket adoption state, I'd say they're comparable.

-Anyway, I don't see reason to drop Python in favor of nodejs for the realtime portion.
+I don't see reason to drop Python in favor of nodejs for the realtime portion.

+Update (02.07.2013): [TechEmpower](http://www.techempower.com/) released their [round 6](http://www.techempower.com/benchmarks/#section=data-r6&hw=ec2&test=json) of framework benchmarks and new Tornado is faster or comparable to node.js.

 Final notes
 -----------